lyiriyah/wopython/README.md

-This is macOS only for the moment, but I am working on a Linux/repl.it version.

-Signing off,

-AtariVSega
+This now works on Linux and macOS.